 - Three members of each woodwind section

-- Three trombones (including a bass trombone) and a tuba
+- Three trombonist (including a bass trombonist) and a tuba player

 - Three percussionists, two of whom must be able to play timpani/tuned percussion

-Wind pool players who are unable to attend a rehearsal are expected to arrange a suitable dep.
+Wind players who are unable to attend a rehearsal are expected to arrange a suitable dep.

-The Music Director tries to rotate the string seating from concert to concert, taking into account all stated preferences as far as possible.
+The music director team and string principals try to rotate the string seating from concert to concert, taking into account all stated preferences as far as possible.
 No inference should be drawn from any individual placement – a player on the back desk is just as important as the front.
 Front desk players, particularly section leaders, are selected from the more confident players and, generally speaking, only if they can attend all or the vast majority of rehearsals.
 Players of all abilities and confidence are equally mixed throughout the rest of the sections.

 Section principals are expected to liaise closely with the leader to co-ordinate bowings and other aspects of string technique, to achieve a unified sound.
 A working bowing should be made available to each section no less than one week before Rehearsal 1.
 It may be necessary for section leaders to meet soon after the Rehearsal 1, to have a bowing rehearsal.